 If you have dependent family members included on your student visa, they are also eligible to work.

-Find out about working conditions for international students on the Australian Government’s Department of Immigration and Border Protection website.
+Find out about working conditions for international students on the Australian Government’s Department of Home Affairs website.

 To be paid for working in Australia and pay the right amount of tax, you’ll need to get a tax file number (TFN).
 This is a unique number that stays the same even if you change your job, personal details or residency status.